MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 - The state of the instance after the operation.
 - Which properties the operation changed, if any.

-DSC also collects any message emitted by the resources during the operation, indicates whether any of the resources raised an error, and provides metadata about the operation as a whole and for each resource instance.
+For each resource instance, DSC also collects messages emitted by the resources during the operation, indicates whether any of the resources raised an error, and provides metadata about the operation as a whole.

 ```sh
 dsc config set --file ./example.config.dsc.yaml